Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction

-To verify the performance of DenoisedLP, we compare it against various baselines as follows: \begin{itemize} \item \textbf{GCN-KG} and \textbf{RotatE}~\cite{sun2019rotate} adopted the graph neural network~\cite{kipf2016semi} and relational rotation in complex space to learn the embedding of entities and relations from the DRKG, and then predicted the links for DTI or DDI using the embeddings. \item \textbf{GraIL}~\cite{teru2020inductive} utilized a local subgraph for inductive relation prediction on KGs.
+To verify the performance of BioKDN, we compare it against various baselines as follows: \begin{itemize} \item \textbf{GCN-KG} and \textbf{RotatE}~\cite{sun2019rotate} adopted the graph neural network~\cite{kipf2016semi} and relational rotation in complex space to learn the embedding of entities and relations from the DRKG, and then predicted the links for DTI or DDI using the embeddings. \item \textbf{GraIL}~\cite{teru2020inductive} utilized a local subgraph for inductive relation prediction on KGs.
 To model neighboring relations effectively, \textbf{SNRI}~\cite{xu2022subgraph} adopted the semantic subgraphs by extracting semantic relational paths to learn informative embedding.
 To filter out irrelevant entities, \textbf{AdaProp}~\cite{zhang2023adaprop} designed an incremental sampling mechanism to preserve the nearby targets. \item \textbf{TriModel}~\cite{mohamed2020discovering} and \textbf{KGE-NFM}~\cite{ye2021unified} developed new methods to learn the relational representation of entities and relations, then predict the unknown links for DTI.
-Additionally, \textbf{KG-MTL}~\cite{ma2022kg} proposed a global knowledge enhanced multi-task method to predict unknown DTI. \item \textbf{KGNN}~\cite{lin2020kgnn} aggregated neighborhood information for each node from their local receptive via GNN on the biomedical knowledge graph for link prediction of relation DDI. \textbf{SumGNN}~\cite{yu2021sumgnn} focused on extracting information from the local subgraph of external KG in a learnable way and converts the link prediction into a multi-type and multi-class classification for DDI. \end{itemize} Our approach focuses on subgraph-based reasoning on the biomedical knowledge graph to robustly predict molecular interactions.
+Additionally, \textbf{KG-MTL}~\cite{ma2022kg} proposed a global knowledge enhanced multi-task method to predict unknown DTI. \item \textbf{KGNN}~\cite{lin2020kgnn} aggregated neighborhood information for each node from their local receptive via GNN on the biomedical knowledge graph for link prediction of relation DDI. \textbf{SumGNN}~\cite{yu2021sumgnn} focused on extracting information from the local subgraph in a learnable way and considered the DDI prediction as multi-type and multi-class classification tasks. \end{itemize} Our approach focuses on subgraph-based reasoning on the biomedical knowledge graph to robustly predict molecular interactions.
 From the technical perspective, we compare the SOTA models based on knowledge graph representation (e.g., RotatE, 2018) and subgraph-based robust GNN (e.g., AdaProp, 2023 and SNRI, 2022).
 Meanwhile, we compare the optimal models (e.g., SumGNN, 2021, KGE-NFM, 2021, and KG-MTL, 2022) for KG-based molecular interaction prediction from the application perspective.
 This study provides a detailed and systematic comparison of notable methods in subgraph reasoning alongside KG-enhanced molecular interaction prediction models.